 Don’t be confused by the range of vaccines that veterinarians offer there are many vaccinations on the market that have advantages and disadvantages, including the length of protection and number of treatments required.

-The vacinations below are a summary of the most convenient, cost-effective and that provide the best level of protection for your pet.
+The vaccinations below are a summary of the most convenient, cost-effective, and that provide the best level of protection for your pet.

 C3 vaccination: Protects against parvovirus, distemper and hepatitis.

 CC vaccination: Protects against the components of canine cough (Bordetella bronchiseptica and Parainfluenza virus).